curet/Learningcpp/README.md

 ### Copyright Notes:
-  - Most of the programs appearing of this repository are similar or identical to the ones appearing in the book.
-I add them after reviewing the programs or remaking them as I go through the chapters' reviews.
+  - Most of the programs appearing of this repository in the `Chapters` folder are similar or identical to the ones appearing in the book.
+I added them after reviewing these programs or remaking them as I go through the chapters' reviews.
+So most of the honor or all of them concerning to the programs appearing in the mentioned folder must be given to the author of the book and I don't claim those programs to be of my creation.